 I suggest…

-- Kagianas as a starter, a delicious toast with scrambled eggs with grated cheese, Cretan style.
+• Kagianas as a starter, a delicious toast with scrambled eggs and grated cheese, Cretan style.

-- Kokkinisto mosxari, the most tender beef cooked in thick red sauce garnished with the most sumptuous sweet potato purée I’ve ever tried (and I’m a fan of purée, so I do know what I’m saying!)
+• Kokkinisto mosxari, tender beef cooked in thick red sauce garnished with the most sumptuous sweet potato purée I’ve ever tried (and I’m a fan of purée, so I do know what I’m saying!)

 Want to end with a sweet on the go?
 We’ve got just the right place to visit…